These Are The Spookiest Trees and Shrubs in North America

 Dead mans fingers

-Besides its macabre aesthetics, the fruit is edible, presenting a surprisingly sweet taste, almost contradicting its appearance.
+Besides its macabre aesthetics, the fruit is edible.
+Its surprisingly sweet taste almost contradicts its appearance.

-The Dead Man’s Fingers prefers a location with partial shade but can also tolerate full sun.
+The Dead Man’s Fingers prefers partial shade but can also tolerate full sun.
 When choosing a location for planting, ensure the spot has well-draining soil.

 The plant's unique appearance can serve as a focal point in any garden, so consider situating it where it can be easily viewed and appreciated.